Statistical inference for the probability of necessity for causal attribution: Real data application

-In addition to $\PN$, we also apply the proposed methods to assess other causal attribution measures such as $\Pr\{Y(1-x)=1-y \mid X=x,Y=y\}$ for $x\in\{0,1\}$, $y\in \{0,1\}$ by switching labels of $X$ or $Y$ in the definition of $\PN$.
-Table \ref{tbl:app} shows the bound estimates and confidence intervals for $\PN$ for outcomes at the three time points, and results for other causal attribution measures are relegated to the supplement.
+In addition to $\PN$, we also apply the proposed method to other causal attribution measures of the form $\Pr\{Y(1-x)=1-y \mid X=x,Y=y\}$ for $x\in\{0,1\}$, $y\in \{0,1\}$ by switching labels of $X$ or $Y$ in the definition of $\PN$.
+Table~\ref{tbl:app} reports the bound estimates and confidence intervals for $\PN$ and results for other measures are relegated to Web~Appendix~F.2.
 For all time points, the covariate-assisted bounds are narrower than the no-covariate bounds.
-With the assist of covariates, the width of bounds is reduced by $3.8\%$, $7.8\%$, and $9.0\%$ for time points $0.5$, $1.5$, and $4$, respectively.
+Incorporating covariates reduces the bound widths by $3.8\%$, $7.8\%$, and $9.0\%$ at time points $0.5$, $1.5$, and $4$, respectively.
 Among all four confidence intervals, $\CI_1$ has the shortest width.
-The validity of $\CI_1$ relies on the monotonicity assumption, under which we should have $L = L_\PT$; however, the bound estimates of $L$ are larger than those of $L_\PT$ for all time points, suggesting that the monotonicity assumption may not hold.
-In fact, even if $L = L_\PT$, one still cannot guarantee that the monotonicity assumption holds, as it concerns the relationship between two potential outcomes under different treatment assignments, which cannot be observed simultaneously.
-In addition, $\CI_1$ has the smallest lower side compared to the confidence intervals based on the bounds for all time points.
-For outcomes at $0.5$ and $1.5$ hours, $\CI_4$ is narrower than $\CI_2$, but for outcomes at $4$ hours $\CI_2$ is narrower than $\CI_4$.
-However, for all time points, $\CI_3$ has the shortest widths among the three confidence intervals based on the bounds, because it is constructed with the assist of covariates, efficient estimation of bounds, and in a more efficient manner that targets at inference for $\PN$ instead of the interval $[L,U]$.
-The results of $\CI_3$ suggest that, for patients who gargled with sugar water and experienced sore throat pain at $=0.5$, $1.5$, and $4$ hours after arriving in the postanesthesia care unit, respectively, we have $95\%$ confidence that at least $29.5\%$, $57.8\%$, and $42.2\%$ of them would not have experienced this outcome if they had gargled with licorice, respectively.
-For outcomes at time points $0.5$ and $4$, all four confidence intervals contain $0.5$.
-Nonetheless, for outcome $Y^{(2)}$ at time point $1.5$, all four confidence intervals exclude $0.5$, which is evidence in support of that gargling with sugar-water instead of licorice is more likely than not responsible for the sore throat pain.
-For patients who gargled with sugar-water and experienced sore throat pain, had they used licorice instead, more than half of them would likely have avoided the pain at time point $1.5$.
-This result reinforces previous conclusion that gargling with licorice is effective in reducing the sore throat pain for patients after intubation with double-lumen endotracheal tubes, from the causal attribution perspective.
+The validity of $\CI_1$ and $\CI_1'$ relies on the monotonicity assumption, under which $L = L_\PT$ should hold; however, the estimates of $L$ are larger than those of $L_\PT$ for all time points, suggesting possible violations of monotonicity.
+Among confidence intervals that do not rely on monotonicity, $\CI_3$ is consistently narrower than $\CI_2$ because it directly targets inference on $\PN$ rather than the interval $[L,U]$.
+The results of $\CI_3$ suggest that, among patients who gargled with sugar water and experienced sore throat pain at $0.5$, $1.5$, and $4$ hours, respectively, at least $29.5\%$, $57.8\%$, and $42.2\%$ would not have experienced this outcome had they instead gargled with licorice, with $95\%$ confidence.
+For $Y^{(2)}$ at time point $1.5$, both $\CI_2$ and $\CI_3$ exclude $0.5$, suggesting that gargling with sugar-water instead of licorice is more likely than not responsible for the sore throat pain.
+In other words, among patients who gargled with sugar-water and experienced sore throat pain, had they used licorice instead, more than half of them would likely have avoided the pain at time point $1.5$.
+This result shows the effectiveness of licorice gargling in reducing sore throat pain from the causal attribution perspective and reinforces the previous conclusion.